 The diseases, fungi and parasites currently of primary concern for native species in the NAR are chytridiomycosis, Phytophthora dieback and Psittacine beak and feather disease.
 Chytridiomycosis, caused by the chytrid amphibian fungi Bactrachochytrium dendrobatidis and Bactrachochytrium salamandrivorans, is an infectious disease implicated in mass die-off events and extinctions of frog species since the 1990s.
 In Australia, it is thought to have directly caused the extinction of four frog species.
 It threatens the survival of at least 10 more.
 In the NAR, chytridiomycosis has been recorded in the Motorbike Frog and the Moaning Frog (Atlas of Living Australia 2010).

 Phytophthora cinnamomi is a water mould that spreads easily, causing disease, death and potential extinction in susceptible plants.
 It can be difficult to detect, remaining dormant for long periods during dry weather.
 It can cause permanent damage to ecosystems and landscapes before it is detected and is almost impossible to eradicate once established.
+Project Dieback has created a distribution map of Phytophthora dieback in south west WA.
 Footwear, tools and vehicles must be clean on arrival and departure to minimise spread of the disease from one site to another.
 It is also important to source pathogen-free plant stock and dispose of garden waste carefully.

 The highly infectious psittacine beak and feather disease is the most common viral disease among parrots.
 It suppresses immune function and can cause feather and beak abnormalities leading to very high death rates in nestlings.
 There is no effective treatment and it is difficult to eradicate once established.
 The endangered Carnaby’s Black-Cockatoo, which breeds in the NAR, has the potential to be gravely affected by this disease.
 Maintaining good quality habitat for foraging and breeding lowers the risk of birds contracting and spreading beak and feather disease.